ddavisj/votenow/README.md

 ## SendGrid

 SendGrid is used to send emails.
-It authenticates an admin email, and all group emails are then sent from this email address via SendGrid.
+All group emails/surveys are sent from single admin email address via SendGrid.

 ## Google Auth